Courts, Lawyers and the Administration of Justice Section Annual Report - November 19, 2015

-The section has a broad mandate and a small membership.
-We concentrate on ways the courts and the Bar can improve access to justice in the District of Columbia.
+The section has the broadest mandate and smallest membership.
+We concentrate on ways the courts and the Bar can improve access to justice in the District.
 Issues of particular concern include access to counsel and pro bono work; administration of the court system; court rules and procedure;and the relationship between the bench and the Bar.
 The section also focuses on all aspects of the lawyer's relationship to the profession, including ethics and the disciplinary system.
-The Steering Committee has led the section in 2013-14 in the following activities during the year from July 1, 2014, to June 30, 2015.
+The steering committee has led the section in the following activities during the year from July 1, 2014, to June 30, 2015.

 Back to Top